RuslanSergeev/llama_memory/README.md

 ---
-🚧 This is still work in progress, rare glitches may happen. 🚧
+🚧 This is a work in progress, rare glitches may occur. 🚧